 My present research includes projects in three main areas:

-- Urban forests benefits: My research in this area seeks to identify the benefits provided by urban forests.
-In this research I focus on methods for characterizing urban forests using both field surveys and remotely-sensed imagery, the use of spatial models for quanitify the benefits these forests provide (e.g., carbon storage and sequestration, habitat, aesthetics, economic), and identifying how future land-use change might alter urban forest structure.
+- Urban forests benefits: The urban forest provides a nexus through which urban residents influence and are influenced by their environment.
+My research in this area seeks to identify the factors that influence urban forests development, how urban forest structure and composition influence ecosystem services and wildlife habitat, and how the benefits humans receive from urban forests influence household-level urban forest management.
+In this research I focus on characterizing urban forests using both field surveys and remotely-sensed imagery, the use of spatial models for quanitify the benefits these forests provide (e.g., carbon storage and sequestration, habitat, aesthetics, economic), and identifying how household-level management might alter urban forest structure.

 - GEOG:1070 Contemporary Environmental Issues